mandelatuks/LeaderBoard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# LEADERBOARD

-> One paragraph statement about the project.
+> This is a project for a leaderboard where we are using leaderboard API

 ![screenshot](./app_screenshot.png)